shekhawatajit/EngITFrame/VMMonitoring/Readme.md

 ![Screenshot of Grafana alert list showing alerts configured in VictoriaMetrics](./docs/grafana_alert_rules.png)

 ### **Important Information**
 This setup is designed to be cost-effective and easy to deploy using only Terraform and Ansible.
 For a production deployment, we strongly suggest deploying the monitoring stack (VictoriaMetrics, Grafana, blackbox_exporter) into a Kubernetes cluster via [Flux](https://fluxcd.io/).
-This way, the critical components like VictoriaMetrics storage can be deployed in high-availabilty mode and all configuration changes are performed only through git commits which makes it very easy to audit or roll back changes.
+This way, the critical components like VictoriaMetrics storage can be deployed in high-availability mode and all configuration changes are performed only through git commits which makes it very easy to audit or roll back changes.

 ### **Scalability and Extensibility**
 This setup is highly scalable and extensible: